Maryland v. Louisiana

 Maryland v.
 Louisiana, 451 U.S. 725 (1981), is a U.S. Supreme Court case in which Maryland challenged a Louisiana law that prevented any tax on natural gas that would be extracted within the state.
-Maryland argued that it broke the Commerce Clause, and the Court rules in its favot.
+Maryland argued that it broke the Commerce Clause, and the Court rules in its favor.

 Bacckground

 Many different entities including the United States, the Federal Energy Regulatory Commission (FERC), several states including Maryland, and multiple gas pipeline companies, called the Louisiana tax unconstitutional.
 They declared that the tax should not be able allocate the tax to other consumers, only to the ultimate consumer.

 During the case's hearing of evidence, Louisiana's purposes for passing the Natural Gas Act were said to pay back the state's citizens who were affected by the damages to the state's coastal regions and to compensate citizens for the costs that the state paid to protect those resources.
 The act was said to violate the Supremacy Clause by requiring FERC to determine pipeline and producer costs and by subjecting them to judicial review.